hydra3333/h3333_python_cross_compile_script_v100/docker/app/README.md

+0. Setup
+0.1 Install docker from ```https://docs.docker.com/docker-for-windows/install/``` and configure it.
-0. Setup - This is important:  "-v D:/VM:/VM"  in the docker commandline since it permits copying of a newly built ffmpeg executables to the host machine.
+0.2 This is important:  notice "-v D:/VM:/VM"  in the docker commandline, as it permits copying of newly built ffmpeg executables back to the host machine.
-Outside Docker, first ensure that the files in our git subfolder ```/docker/app/``` are copied to a place where the docker scripts can  copy them from.
+Outside of Docker, first ensure that the files in our git subfolder ```/docker/app/``` are copied to a place where the docker scripts can copy them from.
 An example of this not shown.
 In the instructions below, we had already copied the files to ```D:\VM\docker\app``` ... notice that inside the docker container ```/VM``` will thus be mapped to ```D:/VM``` via the docker ```RUN``` commandline.